HTGenomeAnalysisUnit/csq_selector/README.md

 You can provide transcripts expression data using `--exp_data` option.
 This data should be a tab-separated file with header.
 Column 1 must contain transcript ids and column 2 gene ids.
 Then you should have 1 column per tissue/condition.
 A file with median TPM expression from GTeX v8 is provided in the repository in exp_data folder.

 Then you can use `--tissues` to specify tissues of interest.
 Here you can specify a comma-separated list or a file with one value per line.
 Values must correspond to column headers in the expression file.
+Use quotes if column names contains spaces, like `--tissue "Whole blood,Brain cortex"`.

 The min expression threshold is set using `--min_exp`.
 Only consequences affecting a transcript with expression above this threshold in at least on of the specified tissues are kept.